drug-design/course/docs/chapters/structure-based-design.md

 ![](https://media.drugdesign.org/course/structure-based-design/9_14_4_1.png){: loading=lazy }
 ### The Crystallographic Structure of XK-263 Complex (1/3)

-The validity of the design was finally experimentally proven as shown here by the X-ray structure of the complex of XK-263 with the HIV-1 protease.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/crystallographic-structure-xk-263-complex-13-6f2e8ccc'><i class='fa fa-play' aria-hidden='true'></i></button>The validity of the design was finally experimentally proven as shown here by the X-ray structure of the complex of XK-263 with the HIV-1 protease.
 Notice the following features: The carbonyl oxygen mimics the structural water and binds directly to Ile-50 and Ile-50'.

 ![](https://media.drugdesign.org/course/structure-based-design/snap_v1_c6_9_15_s1.png){: loading=lazy }